hkbudb/cole_plus/README.md

 - `cole-plus-async` and `cole-star` are COLE<sup>+</sup> and COLE with asynchronous merge functionality
 - `patricia-trie` is the implementation of MPT
 - `exp` is the evaluation backend of all systems including the throughput and the provenance queries
+- `cole-plus-ablation-siri` is an ablation version of `cole-plus` where the CDC method is replaced with Structurally Invariant and Reusable Indexes (SIRI)
+- `cole-ablation-layout` is an ablation version of `cole-star` that modifies the state file layout by separating the latest and historical states into different files

 ##  Install Dependencies